-The McKinney-Vento Act Liaisons for the PLA Network are the School Enrollment Coordinator, the registrar, and the school office manager.
+The McKinney-Vento Act Liaisons for the PLA Network are the school's Enrollment Coordinator, Office Manager and Social Worker.

 EEO Statement

 PLA Network does not discriminate based on age, race, color, religion, sex, sexual orientation, disability, or national origin in any employment or educational opportunity.
 No person shall be excluded from participation in, denied the benefits of, or otherwise subjected to unlawful discrimination in any program or activity for which the PLA Network Board is responsible or for which it receives financial assistance from the U.S. Department of Education.
 PLA Network values diversity and the benefits of different perspectives and backgrounds.